nicholas5538/portfolio/README.md

 ## Getting Started

-### Repo Setup
+### Repository Setup

-1. Fork this repo
+1. Fork this repository

-  > 🚨 You can fork this repo and play around with it.
+  > 🚨 You can fork this repository and play around with it.
 But please give me proper credit by linking back to this [repo](https://github.com/nicholas5538/portfolio, 'nicholas5538 portfolio repo') if you're planning to use it. _Plagiarism is bad_ after all.

 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)